fission-codes/fission-codes/README.md

 ## Smart Contracts

-Here we create a contract `Auth` which consolodates this information.
-It returns a common set of permissions codes from FISSION as a simple way of communicating with other contracts.
+Here is a contract that consolidates member rights in one place for this group of users.
+It returns a common set codes from FISSION as a simple way of communicating with other contracts (primarily about permissions).

 ```solidity
 pragma solidity ^0.5.0;